chaiovercode/ai-leadership-notes/01-Intro-to-AI-ML/README.md

 ### 2. Unsupervised Learning (The Explorer Method)

 This one's trickier.
 You give the AI data but **NO answers**.
 No labels.
 No "right" results.
-You're basically saying "here's a pile of stuff—find me something interesting."
+You are basically saying "here's a pile of stuff, find me something interesting."

 **The Analogy:** Dump 1,000 LEGO pieces on the floor and tell someone to group them.
 You don't say "by color" or "by shape" or "by size."
 They have to figure out what groupings make sense on their own.